 - Do not use a car seat that has been in a crash, has been recalled, is too old (check the expiration date or use 6 years from date of manufacture if there is no expiration date), has any cracks in its frame, or is missing parts.

-- Make sure it has a label from the manufacturer and instructions.
+- Make sure it has labels from the manufacturer and instructions.